hmz42/SRS/README.md

 #### 2.1 User Authentication
 - Secure hashing and storage of user passwords in the SQL Server database.
-- Optional implementation of two-factor authentication for enhanced security.

-#### 2.2 Data Encryption
-- Encryption of all data transfers between Angular frontend and .NET backend using HTTPS.

 #### 2.3 Access Control
 - Role-based access control (RBAC) to restrict unauthorized access to sensitive functionalities.
-- Role-specific access permissions for sellers, service providers, skilled individuals, and regular users.

 ### 3. Usability Requirements